Tony66-CS/Tony66-CS/README.md

 ## 🚀 About Me

-> *“Challenge yourself; it’s the only path which leads to growth.”* – Morgan Freeman
+> *“Simplicity is the soul of efficiency.”* – Austin Freeman

 I’m a **software developer** with a strong interest in **operating systems, automation, and applied AI**.
 I enjoy breaking down complex systems and turning ideas into working, reliable software.